 The Alfa Romeo Aerodinamica was built on a 1913 40-60 h.p. chassis, which it appears was designed by Giuseppe Merosi.
 This 40-60 model carries a 6082 cc straight four in a conventional shaft drive chassis and was manufactured between 1913-1922.

-At the request of Count Marco Ricotti, Carrozzeria Castagna in Milan, Italy (founded in 1849 and still in business today) designed and built this exqusite damascened aluminum body which was patterned after a dirigible.
+At the request of Count Marco Ricotti, Carrozzeria Castagna in Milan, Italy (founded in 1849 and still in business today) designed and built this exqusite damascened aluminum body in 1914 which was patterned after a dirigible.
 The cutout seen in the front of the body tapers back to a Mercedes style brass radiator and just behind it is the engine.
 Access to the engine is through square doors located just behind the front wheels.

 The slippery shape of this Castagna body accounted for a 14 km/hour increase in the top speed of the car, which produced a reported 150 km/hour (93 mph) top speed.
 The car resides in the Alfa Romeo Museum in Milan.